Skip to main content

 The Foundational Shift: From AI Tools to Autonomous Systems

 Think of them not as tools, but as digital employees.
-These are AI systems designed to execute complex, multi-step business processes across different software platforms.
+These are AI systems designed to execute complex, multi-step business processes across different software platforms, handing off tasks and adapting based on the results they encounter.

 Your first move: automating internal knowledge management